gsadovski/gsadovski.github.io/_pages/about.md

 I am a theoretical physicist with a passion for high-energy physics and gravity in extreme regimes.
 My research delves into the most fundamental aspects of the universe, with particular interest in [topological quantum field theories][wiki/tqft], [gravity][wiki/gravity], and global aspects of the [spacetime manifold][wiki/spacetime_topology].

-Studying physics has allowed me the opportunity to live in five different countries and visit around 20 more.
-Each of these experiences has greatly influenced my perspective and understanding of the world.
-It is amazing to see the countless ways in which people live their lives.
-Personally, I have discovered that I am happiest when I am near the ocean, and in subtropical temperatures.
+Studying physics has allowed me the opportunity to live in five different countries, and visit ~20 more all around the world.
+Each of these experiences has greatly influenced my perspective and understanding of the human existence.
+It is amazing to see how vastly different people live their lives.
+Personally, I have discovered that I am the happiest when I'm living nearby the ocean, preferably in subtropical temperatures :)

 I am a passionate freediver and SCUBA diver, with over 300 logged dives.
 In addition to the obvious beauty and wonder of the underwater world, diving is a unique activity that combines physics with [the human element][wiki/human_phys_uw].
 It also makes it complex, consequential and potentially dangerous.
-Personally, I find that it balances well my highly theoretical work life.
+I find that it balances well my highly theoretical work.

 Online, I am a GNU/Linux enthusiast.
 My preferred flavor is [Arch Linux][web/arch] for its flexibility and control.
 I orbit around TUI applications due to their efficiency and performance.